 It’s happened before

-There was a time, however, in recent history, when the American food supply was disrupted.
+There was a time, however, in recent history, when the American food supply was disrupted, and I wrote Rosie’s Riveting Recipes to teach people about this period of history.
 It was during WWII, and the U.S. government had to come up with a plan to discourage hoarding and help prevent shortages.
 Their solution was rationing, and my article, Food Rationing During WWII, at the top of this blog, explains it in more detail.

 My mother grew up during WWII.
-She said that even with rationing, grocery store shelves were often bare.
+She said that even with food rationing, grocery store shelves were often bare.
 This experience certainly impacted her, and as an adult, and one of the things she taught me was how to shop wisely.
 This included not buying the name brand if the lesser known brand was cheaper.
 She also taught me to stock up whenever something was a sale.
 If there was a special on canned corn, she bought a few extra cans and put them in the pantry for later.
 It didn’t make her a tin foil hat hoarder.
 She was simply stretching her dollar, and her advice holds true today.
 If you only need one can of corn, and it’s on sale, buy an extra can or two, even if you don’t need it right now.
 Same goes for canned peas or tuna fish.
 Stuff happens, and it’s always nice to have a little extra food and supplies on hand, just in case.
-Coronavirus will eventually end, but people lose their jobs everyday.

 For more information about the Rosie’s Riveting Recipes cookbook, please click on the link below.